kingoftherats/node-vpk/README.md

-# node-vpk
+# node-vvpk
-Open, Search, Extract and Create VPKs on the Node.js platform
+Open, Search, Extract and Create Valve VPKs on the Node.js platform